Facebook signs lease for office space in Hudson Yards

 “We’re excited to expand our offices there starting in 2020”, said John Tenanes, vice president of Facebook’s global facilities and real estate.

+“It is yet to be determined which teams will be located in the new Hudson Yards location”, Facebook spokeswoman Jamila Reeves said.

-Reporting by Ayanti Bera in Bengaluru; Editing by Anil D'Silva
+Reporting by Ayanti Bera in Bengaluru; Editing by Anil D'Silva and Shounak Dasgupta